ardiehl/emModbus2influx/readme.md

 You can now run emModbus2influx with --dryrun or --dryrun=count to see what would be posted to mqtt and/or influxDB and without --dryrun to post test data to your InfluxDB and/or MQTT.
 ## Define Modbus device
 You need to know what Registers are available as well as the address and type of the register.
 See the included emModbus2influx.conf for samples of several devices.
+This is my config that queries my Heatpump, Siemens Logo as well as the Victron System via TCP and Energy Meters, Heat Meters and my JK-NMS via Modbus RTU.